 Work Experience Placements

-Please note that due to popular demand, the Large Mammal Section and Primate, Small Mammals and Bird Section are fully booked till August 2022.
-If you apply for one of these sections for dates that are already booked, you will not receive a reply.
-The Children’s Farm Section is fully booked for February, March and April 2022.
+Please note that due to popular demand, the Large Mammal Section and Primate, Small Mammals and Bird Section are fully booked till September 2022.
+The Children’s Farm Section is fully booked for February, March, April, July and August 2022.
+If you apply for one of these sections for dates that are fully booked, you will not receive a reply.

 If you would like to apply for a work experience placement please read the details below carefully.
 If you fulfil the criteria below and wish to apply for a placement, please complete the application form.